A journey of 1000 miles…

 What we learn here is that besides runtime and “working memory” that is used during the execution, there is another memory requirement for every statement: the memory required to store the SQL plan itself.

-For the IN-List just storing the plan requires 4.48MB, which is a lot if you consider how much is possible with that (e.g. the whole Secret of Monkey Island game for the Amiga came on four 880KB disks = 3.520 KB).
+For the IN-List just storing the plan requires 4.48MB, which is a lot if you consider how much can be done with this amount of memory (e.g. the whole Secret of Monkey Island game for the Amiga came on four 880KB disks = 3.520 KB).

 Our other two implementations come in at 0.29 MB (MapMerge) and 0.41 MB (CursorLoop).